AWegnerGitHub/awegnergithub.github.io-content/2023_02_13_checking-this-blog-for-broken-links.md

     _Use search filter `─BROKEN─` to highlight failures_

 The top metadata defines the issue title, and any labels or assignees I want to set up.
-I'll probably add myself as an assignee once I'm happy with the stability and reliablity of the checks.
+I'll probably add myself as an assignee once I'm happy with the stability and reliability of the checks.

 You can see what an [issue created with this template looks like in the repository][10].